|Nutritional Guidelines (per serving)|

-This recipe not only cooks in the microwave oven, but you can reheat it in that appliance too.
-Try it the next time you're in a hurry for pasta!
+This recipe not only cooks in the microwave oven, but you can reheat it the same way.
+Everything—the pasta, sauce, and meat—cooks together in one dish, making for flavorful pasta and super easy clean-up.
+Try it the next time you're in a hurry for pasta.

-Here's how to cook pasta in the microwave oven: make sure the pasta is covered with liquid and that it's not sticking together.
+To successfully cook pasta in the microwave oven, make sure the spaghetti is covered with liquid and that it's not sticking together.
 You do need to stir the casserole a few times while it's cooking so the spaghetti absorbs the liquid properly.
-And standing time is important; the food finishes heating and the pasta will absorb more flavor.
+And standing time is important; the food will finish heating and the pasta will absorb more flavor.

-Serve this dish with a green salad tossed with mushrooms, grape tomatoes, and an intense Italian vinaigrette.
-Garlic toast is, of course, a must.
+Serve this dish with a green salad tossed with mushrooms, grape tomatoes, and a tangy Italian vinaigrette.

 Gather the ingredients.

-In a 3-quart microwave safe casserole, place beef and onions, crumbling beef to break into small pieces.
+In a 3-quart microwave-safe casserole, place the beef, onions, and garlic, crumbling the beef to break into small pieces.

 Microwave on high for 3 to 4 minutes, stirring once to break up meat.

 Microwave on high for 2 more minutes until the beef is browned and thoroughly cooked.
 Drain off any excess fat, if necessary.

 Add spaghetti sauce, water, uncooked spaghetti, and basil to the casserole dish.

 Cover with microwave-safe plastic wrap, venting one corner, and microwave on high for 5 minutes.